 Every Wednesday morning a faithful group comes together to pray in the language of the 1662 Book of Common Prayer.
 It’s a testament to the beauty of the language of that time that such a service is still in demand.
 This is our most intimate and personal service of the week and it’s held in our Chapel.
 The service goes for about 30 minutes, but the cuppa and conversation afterwards can last much longer!

-The Thursday service is a relaxed space for those who are looking for contemporary evening service.
-At a time that may suit young adults, families and possibly those that work weekends.
+Thursday 6pm is a primarily aimed at Youth & Young Adults.
 This contemporary style service also has the convenience of access to the town centre before or after the service for late night shopping.
-It also offers community time together after the service as we head over to the ‘Kitchens’ area in Robina Town Centre for a bite to eat from the various cuisine available and hang out together.
+It also offers community time together after the service as we head over to the ‘Kitchens’ area in Robina Town Centre for a bite to eat from the various cuisine available and hang out together as possible.

 At 12pm on the third Monday of every month there is a special Healing Service.
 It’s a chance to meet in God’s healing presence and seek time and space to pray and worship together.
 The service runs for 30 minutes and includes Holy Communion and the opportunity to be anointed for healing.